 If you qualify for health insurance after your divorce under a state COBRA law, you may only be entitled to receive 18 months of coverage.
 (Again, check with your spouse’s employer or a lawyer in your area to be sure.)

 Either way, you must apply for COBRA coverage within 60 days after your divorce.
-Otherwise, you will not be eligible for COBRA coverage.
+Otherwise, the COBRA door will close for you.

 What Does COBRA Cost?

-Getting health insurance through COBRA is usually one of the most expensive ways to get health insurance today.
+COBRA is usually one of the most expensive health insurance options you can pursue.

-(NOTE: According to the Kaiser Family Foundation, the average premium for employer-sponsored family healthcare coverage in 2020 was more than $21,000.)
+(NOTE: According to the Kaiser Family Foundation, the average premium for employer-sponsored family healthcare coverage in 2024 was $25,572.)

 When you opt in to get COBRA coverage you have to pay both the employee and the employer portions of the health insurance premium.
 You also have to pay administrative costs of up to two percent.
 So your total post-divorce health insurance premium can be up to 102% of the regular monthly premium.